OpenG2P/project/design-assets/README.md

 ## NOTICE
-*The design assets here are consumed by various internal websites.
-The assets have been tailored for HTML rendering.
-DO NOT use these for any branding and communications.
-Neither should this be treated as official location for using logos and other artifacts of OpenG2P.*
+*The design assets provided here are specifically intended for use by internal websites and have been optimized for HTML rendering.
+They are **not** suitable for branding or communication purposes and should NOT BE USED as the official source for logos or other OpenG2P-related artifacts.*